-Denver voters will have up to seven chances to change how the city works during this November’s elections.
-They’re set to vote on questions about college scholarships and elections reform, and a few more are possible, too.
+Denver voters will have up to nine chances to change how the city works during this November’s elections.

-Keep reading to see what’s on deck for this year, and refer to our previous coverage for a list of statewide ballot initiatives.
+Keep reading to see what’s on deck for this year, and refer to our previous coverage for a list of statewide ballot initiatives (they will also be on your ballot).
 There are quite a few potential tax increases, plus some other interesting changes.
+The city has also created a TABOR blue book that provides more information on the fiscal impact of some of the city’s ballot measures.

 A quick primer on ballot initiatives: